danielbrock4/election_analysis_tom/README.md

 # ELECTION ANALYSIS
 ## Project Overview

-A Colorado Baord of Elections employee has given you the follwing task to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given you the following task to complete the election audit of a recent local congressional election.

 1)  Calculate the total number of votes cast.
-2)  Get a complete list of candidates who recieved votes.
+2)  Get a complete list of candidates who received votes.
 3)  Calculate the number of votes each candidate won.
-4)  Calculate the perecent total number of votes each candidate won.
+4)  Calculate the percent total number of votes each candidate won.
-5)  Determine winner of the election vased on popular vote.
+5)  Determine the winner of the election based on the popular vote.

 ## Resources